 Try a piccata sauce on top of cod for a nice complement, like in this recipe.

 A fatty fish similar to sardines, herring is especially good smoked.
 Smoked fish is packed with sodium though, so consume it in moderation.

 Jamie Oliver’s Mediterranean-style herring linguine uses the fresh version in this recipe.

-The blackened mahi mahi tacos with a chipotle mayo in this recipe make for a great dinner.
+Try some blackened mahi-mahi tacos with a chipotle mayo for dinner.

 Also an oily fish, sardines are rich in many vitamins.
-The canned version is easy to find, and actually more nutritious because you’re consuming the entire fish, including bones and skin.
-Try topping a salad with a can for a nice addition.
+The canned version is easy to find, and it’s actually more nutritious because you’re consuming the entire fish, including bones and skin —don’t worry, they’re pretty much dissolved.

-In either the farmed or wild varieties, striped bass is another sustainable fish, according to the Monterey Bay Aquarium seafood watch.
+Either farmed or wild, striped bass is another sustainable fish.
 It has a firm yet flaky texture and is full of flavor.

-Try this Pioneer Woman’s bronzed sea bass with lemon shallot butter.
+Try this recipe for bronzed sea bass with lemon shallot butter.

-Whether fresh or canned, tuna is a favorite option.
+Whether fresh or canned, tuna is a favorite of many.
 When picking fresh tuna, choose a piece that’s glossy and smells ocean-fresh.
 It’s easy to prepare, too — all it needs is a quick sear over high heat.